Derek Schuurman’s biography

 Dutch and Reformed Roots

-Schuurman family I am also the son and grandson of Dutch immigrants to Canada.
+I am also the son and grandson of Dutch immigrants to Canada.
 The picture on the right shows my family and I standing in the “Grote Markt” in front of the Martini Toren in Groningen, the Netherlands.
 This was the home-town of my paternal grandparents and where my father was born before they immgrated to Canada.
 My grandfather (“Opa”) later became the first employee at the Voortman bakery and worked there until he retired.
-My maternal grandparents originally came from the island of Rozenburg in South Holland and were among the first wave of post-war Dutch immigrants to arrive in Canada in 1947.
+My maternal grandparents originally came from the island of Rozenburg in South Holland, and were among the first wave of post-war Dutch immigrants to arrive in Canada in 1947.
 They eventually settled in Hamilton, Ontario, where they started a potato business.
 My grandparents helped establish some of the first Christian schools in Hamilton where later our children (their great-grandchildren) would attend.

 The Dutch immigrant heritage in which both I and my wife were raised was shaped by the Reformed tradition, one that believed faith was comprehensive and ought to inform every square inch.
 This tradition can be traced back to John Calvin and St. Augustine, but found fertile soil in the Netherlands during the era when my grandparents were born, in the time of Abraham Kuyper and Herman Bavinck.
 The tradition was transplanted to North America and elsewhere in the later half of the twentieth century, and continues to this day.